Flag of the Ukrainian Insurgent Army: Controversies

 The display of the red-and-black flag in Poland can result in police action as it may be associated with "the public promotion of fascism or another totalitarian system", which is forbidden by Article 256 of the Polish Penal Code.
 For that reason, Polish police searched for individuals accused of painting it on building facades in Wrocław in 2024.
 In the same city, police also questioned individuals who displayed the flag on a balcony in 2022.

 In December 2024, Polish Defense Minister Władysław Kosiniak-Kamysz, intervened with the Ukrainian attaché in Warsaw over flags displayed on Polish-donated Rosomak armored vehicles.
 Roman Ponomarenko, an officer of the 12th Azov Brigade commented on the matter, stating it was "an exploitation of historical conflict and narrative for the sake of cheap popularity".

 In August 2025, during a concert by rapper Max Korzh at Warsaw's National Stadium, violence broke out.
 One of the attendees brandished a black-and-red flag.
-Over 100 people were detained by the police, and proceedings to expel 57 of them were initiated.
+Over 100 people were detained by the police, and proceedings to expel 63 of them were initiated.

+On 7 July 2026, MEP Ewa Zajączkowska-Hernik (PfE) took part in the debate in European Parliament over "2025 Commission report on Ukraine" in which she stated that "There is no moral difference between honoring the SS and honoring the UPA" and tore up the red–and–black UPA flag on the podium.